GoogleCloudPlatform/gke-fqdnnetworkpolicies-golang/README.md

 NetworkPolicy.

 There might be scenarios where IPv6 AAAA lookups are not desired or supported in the resulting NetworkPolicy.
-To skip AAAA loopups set the `fqdnnetworkpolicies.networking.gke.io/aaaa-lookups` annotation to `skip`
+To skip AAAA lookups set the `fqdnnetworkpolicies.networking.gke.io/aaaa-lookups` annotation to `skip`

 ## Limitations